Bwuljqh/fallout-bot-discordjs/README.md

 # Fallout-bot-discordjs

 Hey!
-This bot started as a dice bot for a french fallout ttrpg (https://fallout-rpg.com/) and is also used to display stats from Google Sheets via Google API.
+This bot started as a dice bot for a french fallout ttrpg (https://fallout-rpg.com/) and is also used to display stats from Google Sheets via Google API (This sheet in particular https://docs.google.com/spreadsheets/d/1Ps14ieNpSrbw8NuEpMGlhW9gvFesVhzzl8a8PGnAt6w/edit?usp=sharing made with Martin Sicard).
 This bot is also a great skeleton for any discord bot made in js.

 ## Dependencies